 Tag Archives: parenting styles

-Is it ever right to spank my kid?
+Is it ever right to use violence and hit children?
 If this is a question you’ve asked yourself then keep reading.

-Fox & Friends host Lawrence Jones called on parents to “spank your kid’s a**” instead of being letting children go “crazy” during a news segment on gentle parenting.
+On recent edition of a prominent US chat show the host advocated parents to “spank your kid’s a**” instead of being letting children go “crazy”.
+This was in relation to a news article on gentle parenting.

 There are strict guidelines covering the use of reasonable punishment and it will not be possible to rely on the defence if you use severe physical punishment on your child which amounts to wounding, actual bodily harm, grievous bodily harm or child cruelty.